9 Blogs That Will Make You Into An Amazing Photographer

 There are the general blogs which try to cover everything related to this visual art; there are specialized photography blogs that dive into the niches like wedding photography; there are blogs which only talk about gear, and then there are the personal blogs by some immensely talented photographers themselves.

-That’s a lot to take in and condense in just a list of ten.
+That’s a lot to take in and condense in just a list of nine.
 But let me push you into it and hope each blog helps you become an amazing photographer.

 Don’t Forget To Download Our Free Guide: The Essential Guide To Digital Photography

 DPS is one of the best known photography sites and an essential bookmark for both the newbie and the virtuoso.
 You have a whole section on photography tips and tutorials.
 Head for the articles under the ‘For Beginners’ section.
 Simple basics like exposure and aperture are well-explained.
 If you get that right, you can jump into the section on post-production.
 You can also opt to get photography tips from the site in your inbox daily.
 Then there is the well-frequented community behind DPS which itself is a focal point of photography action.

 I didn’t know that if you buy a lens, the first thing you should do is check it for fungi infection.
 That’s what I learnt at this DIY Photography pretty early on.
 The site has a mish-mash of advice, tutorials, and tips on a wide variety of photography topics from how to set up a home studio to quick tips and camera hacks (Using A Door Peephole As A Fisheye Lens).
 I am pretty sure you are going to stay here awhile.